 This section applies the method developed above to a probit model with a mismeasured explanatory variable.
-The conditional density function of the probit model is where $\theta = (\beta_0, \beta_1, \beta_2)'$ and $\Phi$ is the standard normal cdf.
+The conditional density function of the probit model is where $\theta = (\beta_0, \beta_1, \beta_2)'$ and Φ is the standard normal cdf.
 The true value and the error both have a normal distribution truncated at plus and minus 4 standard deviations, which is practically the same as the original normal distribution in the small sample.
 Four estimators are considered: (i) the ML probit estimator that uses mismeasured covariate x in the primary sample as if it were accurate, i.e. it ignores the measurement error.
 The MLE is not consistent.
-The conditional density function in this case is written as $f^(y|x, w; \theta)$ , (ii) the infeasible ML probit estimator that uses the latent true $x^$ as covariate.
+The conditional density function in this case is written as $f^(y|x, w; \theta)$; (ii) the infeasible ML probit estimator that uses the latent true x^ as covariate.
 This estimator is consistent and has the smallest asymptotic variance of all estimators that we consider.
-The conditional density function is $f^(y|x^, w; \theta)$ ,(iii) the mixture MLE that assumes that the density function of $x^$ given x, w is known and that uses this density to integrate out the latent $x^$ .
-This estimator is consistent, but it is less efficient than the MLE in (i), and (iv) the semi-parametric MLE developed above that uses both the primary sample $y_i, x_i, w_i, i = 1, 2, ..., n$ and the secondary sample $x_j^, j = 1, 2, ..., n_1$ .
+The conditional density function is $f^(y|x^, w; \theta)$; (iii) the mixture MLE that assumes that the density function of x^ given x, w is known and that uses this density to integrate out the latent x^ .
+This estimator is consistent, but it is less efficient than the MLE in (i); and (iv) the semi-parametric MLE developed above that uses both the primary sample y_i , x_i , w_i , $i = 1, 2, \ldots, n$ and the secondary sample x_i^ , $j = 1, 2, \ldots, n_1$.

-$$f^{}(y|x^{}, w; \theta) = P(y, x^{}, w; \theta)^{y} (1 - P(y, x^{}, w; \theta))^{1-y}$$
+$$f^(y|x^, w; \theta) = P(y, x^, w; \theta)^y (1 - P(y, x^, w; \theta))^{1-y}$$

-$$P(y, x^{}, w; \theta) = \Phi(\beta{0} + \beta{1}x^{} + \beta{2}w),$$
+$$P(y, x^, w; \theta) = \Phi(\beta_0 + \beta_1 x^ + \beta_2 w)$$ (41)

-For each estimator, we report Root Mean Squared Error (RMSE), the average bias of estimates, and the standard deviation of the estimates over the replications.
+For each estimator, we report root mean squared error (RMSE), the average bias of estimates, and the standard deviation of the estimates over the replications.

 We consider three different values of the measurement error variance: large, moderate and small (relative to the variance of the latent true value).
-The results are summarized in Table 1.
-In all cases the smoothing parameters S, T are chosen as suggested in Diggle and Hall (1993).
-The results are quite robust against changes in the smoothing parameters, and the same is true in our application in section 5.
+The results are summarized in Table I. In all cases the smoothing parameters S, T are chosen as suggested in Diggle and Hall (1993).
+The results are quite robust against changes in the smoothing parameters, and the same is true in our application in Section 5.

-Table 1 shows that the MLE that ignores the measurement error is significantly biased as expected.
+Table I shows that the MLE that ignores the measurement error is significantly biased as expected.
 The bias of the coefficient of the mismeasured independent variable is larger than the bias of the coefficient of the other covariate or the constant.
-Some of the consistent estimators have a small sample bias that is significantly different from 0.
-In particular, the (small sample) biases in the new semi-parametric MLE are similar to those of the other consistent estimators.
+Some of the consistent estimators have a small-sample bias that is significantly different from 0.
+In particular, the (small-sample) biases in the new semi-parametric MLE are similar to those of the other consistent estimators.

 In all cases the MSE of the infeasible MLE is (much) smaller than that of the other consistent estimators.
-The loss of precision is associated with the fact that $x^$ is not observed, but that we must integrate with respect to its distribution given x, w.
+The loss of precision is associated with the fact that x^ is not observed, but that we must integrate with respect to its distribution given x, w.
 It does not seem to matter that in the semi-parametric MLE this density is estimated non-parametrically, because the MSE of the estimator with a known distribution of the latent true value given x, w is only marginally smaller than that of our proposed estimator.
-As the measurement error variance decreases the MSE of the semi-parametric MLE becomes close to that of the infeasible efficient estimator, so that there is no downside to its use.

 We also tested whether the sampling distribution of the semi-parametric MLE is normal.
-Figure 2 shows the empirical distribution of 400 semi-parametric MLE estimates of $\beta_1$ .
-It is close to a normal density with the same mean and variance.
-The p-value of the normality test, the Shapiro-Wilk W test, is 0.21, and therefore one can not reject the hypothesis that the distribution of $\hat{\beta}1$ is normal.
+Figure 3 shows the empirical distribution of 400 semi-parametric MLE estimates of β_1 .
+It is close to a normal

+J. Appl.
+Econ.
+(2010)